logo logo

 • Adaptability

-Many people lose track of their own skills.
-You can see someone else’s talents much more easily than you recognize your own.
 If you’re having trouble identifying your soft and transferable skills, talk to a trusted friend or talent coach.
+You can find experienced talent coaches through organizations like IDOL.
 They might be able to help you see your experience with fresh eyes.

 2. Earn a Credential in Digital Learning